 - Include statistics: People ‘favorite are facts and figures.
 Use Twitter analytics that supports the arguments you’re making in your content.

 - #hashtags: A great way to reach members of your industry who don’t follow you is Hashtag, you must use branded hashtags and encourage others to use it.

-- @mentions: If your post mentions any industry influencers, etc., make sure to mention them in your promotions. there’s a great chance they’ll share it too, so you’ll reach their whole audience.
+- @mentions: If your post mentions any industry influencers, etc., make sure to mention them in your promotions.
+There’s a great chance they’ll share it too, so you’ll reach their whole audience.

-- Ask for a share: Get your tweets retweeted is a good practice.
+- Ask for a share: Getting your tweets retweeted is a good practice.
 Simply ask the audience of your tweet to retweet the post.
 Tweets that ask for the retweet are pretty likely to get them.

 - Promote your tweets: Promoted tweets will exposure than what you’re getting from everything above, with just a small investment.
 Promoted tweets are easy to create and can bring you a lot of traffic.